 A Guide to Taghazout Morocco (not only for surfers)

 The village of Taghazout Morocco near Agadir has long captivated the hearts of wave catchers from all over the world.
-And not just theirs but also of all those who want to experience the authentic spirit of the Moroccan coast.
-So, if you want to enjoy the pleasures of the beach, you should definitely add this village on the Atlantic coast to your list of attractions.
+And not just theirs but also those of all who want to experience the authentic spirit of the Moroccan coast.
+So, if you want to enjoy the pleasures of the beach, you should add this village on the Atlantic coast to your list of attractions.

 Taghazout, which is located 19 km from Agadir, has only recently become popular not only among surfers.
 When I first visited it in 2014, Taghazout’s fame had only just begun to grow.
 There were a few simple hotels, coastal restaurants, surfing rentals, and schools available in the fishing village of 5,000 inhabitants.
 Taghazout was best known among surfing fans, as they could find great waves year-round for enthusiasts of all levels.